 Yes you can, but only one at a time.
-Photography, video, data visualization, time-lapse and picture editing all run at the same time, so you can only take one workshop per year.
+Workshops all run at the same time, so you can only take one workshop per year.
 However, each workshop has its own educational component, and coming back each year for a new workshop will result in an entirely new experience.
-There is no suggested order for taking the 5 workshops; just choose whichever order that makes the most sense to you in your educational training.
+There is no suggested order for taking the workshops; just choose whichever order that makes the most sense to you in your educational training.

 Yes, the workshop is open to anyone who wants to improve his or her storytelling abilities.
 We have had participants from major newspapers and magazines as well as freelance visual storytellers who run their own business and see the workshops as a way to give them an edge over the competition.

 Yes.
 In fact, almost half of our college-age enrollment comes from universities other than Western Kentucky.
 We welcome graduate students as well.